Lacey City Council

 “Public Comments

-Members of the public may address the Council regarding topics scheduled and not scheduled, on the agenda, during public comment.
+During Public Comment, individuals may address the Council regarding matters connected to City business, including on specific agenda items.
 Some agenda topics have Public Hearings.
 Public comment on these items should be given during these Public Hearings.

 (Emphasis added)